 Microsoft’s latest tablet, the Microsoft Surface Go, has finally arrived, and it’s better than we had imagined.
 With this newest addition to the Surface line may not bring any major surprises, which is perhaps a good thing, but it’s certainly showing everyone that the best Windows tablets can be affordable.

-With the Surface Go, Microsoft is showing everyone that the best Windows tablets can be affordable – everything you love about the Surface Pro 6, just smaller and more affordable.
-No half baked operating systems – though Windows 10 S Mode is enabled out of the box – and no strange app compatibility issues.
-The Surface Go works from the word “go”, which is why we love the Microsoft Surface brand.
+The Microsoft Surface Go puts everything you love about the Surface Pro 6 in a smaller and much more economical package.
+And, true to its “Go” moniker, there are no half baked operating systems – though Windows 10 S Mode is enabled out of the box – and no strange app compatibility issues.

 Here is the Microsoft Surface Go configuration sent to TechRadar for review: